FazioNico/storj-cloud-ui/README.md

   - `-l`: generate Linux package
   - `-m`: generate MacOS package
   - `-w`: generate Windows package
+  - `--publish always`: publish the package to github

 > If no flags are specified, the default behavior is to generate a zip with for the current platform on which the command is executed

 ## 💻 Contributing

-Thanks for taking the time to help out and improve NgxWeb3! 🎉
+Thanks for taking the time to help out and improve Storj Cloud Ui! 🎉

-The following is a set of guidelines for NgxWeb3 contributions and may change over time.
+The following is a set of guidelines for Storj Cloud Ui contributions and may change over time.
 Feel free to suggest improvements to this document in a pull request!

 See [CONTRIBUTING.md](CONTRIBUTING.md)